fansalon/TEspeX/README.md

 # TEspeX in wrapper mode

-The TEspeX pipeline has been developed by Federico Ansaloni (federico.ansaloni@gmail.com), PhD student in the Computational Genomics lab (SISSA/ISAS - Trieste - Italy) of pof.
+The TEspeX pipeline has been developed by Federico Ansaloni, PhD student in the Computational Genomics lab (SISSA/ISAS - Trieste - Italy) of pof.
 Remo Sanges.
 To report bugs or suggestion please feel free to write an email to federico.ansaloni@gmail.com